 Fault can be determined by a judge using evidence collected from the parties involved in the accident, their attorneys, insurance claims adjustors, and the police officers who responded.
 Florida is a no-fault state, so the determination of it does not play as significant a role as it does in other states.
 The driver’s Personal Injury Protection (PIP) insurance covers their medical bills no matter who is liable.

 However, if your insurance is inadequate for paying your medical bills and other losses, you may file a lawsuit against the at-fault driver to receive compensation.
-If this has happened to you, contact us at Kogan & DiSalvo for a free consultation.
+If this has happened to you, contact the Fort Lauderdale car accident lawyers at Kogan & DiSalvo for a free consultation.
 We leverage decades of experience representing personal injury victims throughout Southeast Florida.

-In Florida, comparative negligence is used to determine the percentage of fault for each party.
-While there are many accidents where one driver is cleary at-fault, there are some where both parties are equally responsible.
+In Florida, modified comparative negligence is used to determine the percentage of fault for each party.
+While there are many accidents where one driver is clearly at-fault, there are some where both parties are equally responsible.

 In Florida, the serious injury threshold allows you to step out of the no-fault system and file a personal injury lawsuit.
 However, your injuries must meet the following criteria: